-A new 10-minute documentary on young Dutch composer Michel van der Aa, centered around an interview filmed at his home in Amsterdam.
+A 10-minute documentary on Dutch composer Michel van der Aa, centered around an interview filmed at his home in Amsterdam.
 The composer discusses the development of his innovative style, combining music and new media.

 After studying music and recording technology in The Hague, Michel van der Aa took a year out to study film in New York, returning to Amsterdam to fuse the two artforms together in an imaginative sequence of music theatre works.
 Van der Aa has directed productions of his stageworks internationally, fusing contemporary music with the cutting edge of new media, so that video and electronic soundscapes become integral parts of the theatrical experience.